samsmithnz/AzurePipelinesToGitHubActionsConverter/README.md

     - uses: actions/checkout@v1
 ```

+#### **Some variables combinations**
+In particular, variable groups with the name/value syntax inside of stages or jobs.
+We are looking for ways to handle this better.

 #### **Conditions**
 Conditions are processing with about 95% accuracy.
-There are some system variables that still need conversions, but we've tried to handle the most popular ones
+There are some system variables that still need conversions, but we've tried to handle the most popular combinations.

 ## Architecture
 The core functionality is contained in a .NET Standard 2.1 class, "AzurePipelinesToGitHubActionsConverter.Core".